 Unlike other skilled professionals, many gunsmiths even begin their careers with part-time jobs assisting professional gunsmiths rather than completing formal apprenticeships.
 Working with a skilled artisan will allow you to learn directly from an expert and acquire skills and knowledge that books can’t teach.

 Plus, these gunsmiths will let you observe how they work.
 They may also teach you other necessary skills that a gunsmith must possess, including patience and attention to detail.

 Recommended Skills For Gunsmiths

-- Mechanical skills such as soldering, hacksawing, spring forming, and groove cutting are necessary to refurbish and make mechanical components.
+Soldering, hacksawing, spring forming, and groove cutting are necessary to refurbish and make mechanical components.
 Keep in mind that the ability to operate various types of machinery is vital to smithing.
 Advanced knowledge of woodworking and metallurgy are recommended.

 Pros & Cons Of Being A Gunsmith

 Like any career, gunsmithing has both pros and cons.
 Whether the advantages will outweigh the risks will depend solely on you.

 - High earning potential: Since a gunsmith’s job can be dangerous and requires a high degree of skill, the compensation is typically above average.
 In 2019, gunsmiths had a median salary of $39,799, or around $21 per hour.